tww-kookal/tww-booking/README.md

 # The Westwood Booking System
+## Description

-A React-based booking management system for The Westwood, allowing staff to create, search, view, and update room bookings with Google Sheets integration for data storage.
+TWW Booking is a comprehensive React-based booking management system designed for The Westwood.
+Its primary purpose is to streamline the process of creating, searching, viewing, and updating room bookings for staff, while leveraging Google Sheets as the backend data store and Google Drive for document management.

-## Features
+## Key Features

-- **Google Authentication**: Secure login with Google OAuth
+- Google Authentication: Secure login using Google OAuth, ensuring only authorized staff can access the system.
-- **Dashboard**: View booking statistics including total bookings, upcoming bookings, today's check-ins, and check-outs
+- Dashboard: Provides an overview of booking statistics, including total bookings, upcoming bookings, today's check-ins, and check-outs.
-- **Booking Management**: Create, view, update, and search bookings
+- Booking Management: Enables staff to create new bookings, update existing ones, and search for bookings using various filters.
-- **Receipt Generation**: Generate printable receipts for bookings
+- Receipt Generation: Allows users to generate and print receipts for bookings directly from the application.
-- **Google Sheets Integration**: Store and retrieve booking data from Google Sheets
+- Google Drive Integration: Facilitates document management by allowing users to upload and access files related to bookings.

+## Architecture & Components

+- **App.jsx**: Sets up routing and layout for the app.
+- **Navbar.jsx**: Provides navigation links and handles authentication status.
+- **ProtectedRoute.jsx**: Ensures only authenticated users can access certain routes.
+- **AuthContext.jsx**: Manages user authentication state and provides context to components.
+- **Dashboard.jsx**: Displays booking statistics and quick actions.
+- **Booking.jsx**: Form for creating and editing bookings.
+- **BookingList.jsx**: Shows a list of all bookings with options to view/edit.
+- **BookingSearch.jsx**: Allows searching bookings by various filters.
+- **Customer.jsx**: Manages customer information.
+- **Payments.jsx**: Handles payment records and status.
+- **Documents.jsx**: Integrates with Google Drive for document management.
+- **Roles.jsx**: Manages user roles and permissions.
+- **Rooms.jsx**: Manages room details and availability.
+- **User.jsx/Users.jsx**: User profile and user management.
+- **AvailabilityChart.jsx**: Visualizes room availability.

 ## Project Structure